lucianmldvn/generator-pinkman/README.md

 There are a set of sub-generators to initialize empty Angular components.
 Each of these generators will:

-* Create one or more skeleton files (javascript, LESS, html, etc) for the component type
+* Create one or more skeleton files (javascript, SCSS, html, etc) for the component type
 * Create a skeleton unit test in /test
 * Update index.html and add the necessary `script` tags.
-* Update app.less and add the @import as needed.
+* Update app.scss and add the @import as needed.
 * For partials, update the setup.js, adding the necessary route call if a route was entered in the generator prompts.

 There are generators for `directive`,`partial`,`service`,`model` and `filter`.